Randy Arozarena Player Props: Rays vs. Athletics

 Randy Arozarena At The Plate

-- Arozarena has had an RBI in 26 games this year (40.6%), including nine multi-RBI outings (14.1%).
-He has also driven in three or more of his team's runs in five contests.
+- Arozarena has driven home a run in 26 games this year (40.0%), including more than one RBI in 13.8% of his games and producing three or more of his team's runs on five occasions..

-- In 33 of 64 games this year, he has scored, and eight of those games included multiple runs.
+- In 50.8% of his games this year, he has scored at least once.
+And he's had eight games with multiple runs (12.3%).

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.